What Are Nurse Educators?

 - Microbiologists: Study how microscopic organisms affect the body and health.
 Those in this occupation often work closely with others in the healthcare field.
 A Ph.D. is generally needed.

 - Biochemists: Explore how biological processes such as growth, aging, cell development and heredity affect health.
-Work in this field may prove relevant to cutting-edge healthcare technology.
+Work in this field may prove relevant to the emerging healthcare technology.
 A doctorate or professional degree is common.

 Links to Sources and Associations